Choose Your Adventure on St. Augustine-Area Beaches

 If you’d like to pick up the pace, catch a wave on a surfboard, wakeboard or windsurfer.
 This is one of the most exhilarating places to hang ten on Florida’s East Coast.
 The high-flying sport of kiteboarding has made a splash on St. Augustine’s beaches: Matanzas Inlet is internationally renowned as a kiteboarding mecca.
 Ocean toys are available for rent; watersports instruction, canoeing, kayaking and abundant fishing provide myriad choices for fun in the sun.

-Enjoy a mid-day repast from the concession stand, picnic in the park or head on over to Salt Life Food Shack for fresh seafood.
+Enjoy a mid-day repast from the concession stand, picnic in the park or head on over to Village Garden Food Truck Park for eclectic food options.
 After lunch, lounge – it’s good for you!
 Soak up some vitamin D while reflecting on the beauty of the beach, then see the sunlit sands of St. Augustine from a seabird’s point of view.
 Climb to the top of the St. Augustine Lighthouse & Maritime Museum for a spectacular vista.

 Afterwards, travel north to serene Vilano Beach, where sharks’ teeth are scattered throughout the unusual coquina sands; fish from the pier, jetties or surf.
 For dinner, find fresh seafood and panoramic views of the Atlantic at The Reef of St. Augustine.
 As darkness descends, the sun readies for a bright new day, and so should you.
 Each one holds new and delightful discoveries.

 Marineland Dolphin Adventure, the world’s first "oceanarium," is home to a Dolphin Conservation Center – an innovative, interactive center devoted to bringing together people and these fascinating marine mammals.